 When you hear a siren alert, you should:

-- Be prepared to take immediate self-protective action, which may include seeking appropriate shelter or remaining where you are.
+- Be prepared to take immediate self-protective action, which may include seeking shelter or staying in place.

 - Mellon Hall

 - Rangos School of Health Sciences